how do wildfires affect water quality?

 monitoring post-fire water quality - satellites, sensors, and sampling

-The Cameron Peak fire was one of the largest wildfires in Colorado history, burning over 200,000 acres.
+The Cameron Peak fire was one of the largest wildfires in Colorado history, burning over 200,000 acres and approximately 44% of the Cache la Poudre River headwaters.
 To understand the fire’s impact on the Cache la Poudre Watershed, we use several methods:

-1. We take regular physical water samples from reservoirs and the river, then analyze them in a lab using special equipment that tells us what nutrients are present.
+1. We take regular physical water samples from reservoirs and the river, then analyze them in a lab using high-precision equipment that tells us what nutrients are present.
+These samples allow us to measure trace chemical components that aren’t easily seen using in-stream sensors or satellite imagery.
+We also use these samples to measure chlorophyll-a, which can tell us how much algae there is in a body of water.

-2. A series of sensors placed throughout the river continuously monitor water quality parameters like temperature and pH.
+2. A series of sensors placed in streams throughout the watershed continuously monitor water quality parameters like temperature, salinity (how salty the water is), and turbidity (how cloudy the water is).
 We can compare this data to our grab samples to get a fuller picture of water quality trends and conditions.
-Some of these sensors are part of the Poudre Water Quality Network, which measures water quality in the lower part of the watershed.
+Some of these sensors are part of the Poudre Water Quality Network, which measures water quality as the river passes through the city of Fort Collins.

 3. To assess long-term trends of reservoir water quality in the watershed, we compare satellite imagery of reservoirs and historical temperature data.
 Satellites take both images and surface temperature data.
 Images can tell us a lot about the conditions of a body of water.
 Different properties of water can affect how the water absorbs and reflects light, resulting in different colors.
 Additionally, temperature is an important indicator of biological conditions in a reservoir or river and can affect how organisms living in water grow or respond to pollution or disease.
 We look at all the data we can for a given time period and use algorithms to determine long-term trends.